fangq/mmc/mmc/trunk/README.txt

 I.  Introduction
 II.
 Download and Compile MMC
 III.Running Simulations
 IV.
-Interpreting the Output
+Plotting the Results
+V.  Known issues and TODOs
-V.  Reference
+VI.
+Reference

 -------------------------------------------------------------------------------

 I.  Introduction

-Mesh-based Monte Carlo (MMC) is a 3D Monte Carlo (MC) simulation software for photon migration in random turbid media.
-MMC combines the strengths from both MC-based photon migration and finite-element (FE) method: on one hand, it can handle low-scattering media as in MC, on the other hand, it can use unstructual meshes to represent curved boundary and complex domains, as in FE.
-MMC implements a precise ray-tracing process to propagate a photon using a Plucker coordinate formula.
+Mesh-based Monte Carlo (MMC) is a 3D Monte Carlo (MC) simulation software for photon transport in complex turbid media.
+MMC combines the strength of both MC-based photon migration and finite-element (FE) method: on one hand, it can handle low-scattering media as in MC, on the other hand, it can use nonstructural meshes to represent curved boundaries and complex domains as in FE.
+MMC implements a precise ray-tracing technique to propagate a photon using a fast Plucker-coordinate-based ray-triangle intersection test.
 Both the media and the fluence can be represented by piece-wise-linear basis functions, thus, providing additional accuracy.
 This implementation also supports multi-threaded parallel computing and can give a nearly proportional acceleration when running on multi-core processors.

-MMC uses FE meshes to represent complex domains.
+MMC uses FE meshes to represent a complex domain.
 To generate an accurate FE mesh for arbitrary object had been a difficult task in the past.
-Fortunately, Qianqian along with other developers had made great progress to develop a simple-to-use-yet-powerful mesh generation tool, iso2mesh [1], which made this task dramatically easier.
-One should also download and install iso2mesh when running all the examples from MMC.
+Fortunately, this had been greatly simplified with the development of a simple-to-use-yet-powerful mesh generation tool, iso2mesh [1].
+One should download and install the latest iso2mesh toolbox when running all the build-in examples in MMC.

 We will soon develop a massively-parallel version of MMC by porting this code to CUDA and OpenCL.
 This is expected to produce a hundreds